jrosener/aromatic/README.md

 * Parse them and extract wind speed/direction and temperature at a specific location.
 * 42 hours forecast for several locations exported as html file or txt format.

+# Known issues
+* Sometimes Meteo France servers are not providing AROME files properly: the name of the retrieved file is wrong (and the content as well).
+For the moment the only solution is to run again `aromatic` and hope that it will get the file ;-)
+* The whole software was written in a couple of hours without quality in mind.
+As a consequence, there are no tests and most of the returned errors are not checked.
+It obviously needs to be improved.

 # Runtime dependencies
 2 command line tools are required:
 * `curl`: needed to download AROME files from Meteo France servers.